Game Bird Habitat Stamp photo competition

-The selected game bird species to feature in this first photographic competition is the paradise shelduck.
+The selected game bird species to feature for the 2021 photographic competition is the New Zealand shoveler.

 The competition is open to anyone, except those directly involved with the competition and judging (including their families and relatives).
 The competition is also not open to Fish & Game staff or their families.

 If you are under the age of 16 you must have permission to enter from your parent or guardian.
 By submitting an entry for the competition, your parent/carer/guardian is deemed to have given such consent and to agree to the use of the entry as described in these terms and conditions.

 Your entry must be submitted digitally via the Fish and Game website.
 No other forms of entry will be accepted.

 By submitting images, each entrant confirms and warrants that:

 - the images are originals and have not been circulated or published previously

 - they are the sole author/photographer of each entry and that it is their original work;

 - they own the copyright and any other intellectual property rights of each image;

 - if anyone is pictured in the image (or, where the image shows any persons under 18, the consent of their parent/guardian) for the usage rights required and will indemnify against any claims made by any third parties in respect of such infringement;